 Written by Pulitzer Prize–winning playwright Paul Green, The Lost Colony is performed summer nights by a company of more than 100 actors, dancers, singers and technicians in the historic outdoor Waterside Theater.
 Come see epic battles and Indian dances.
 Experience the sorrow and heartbreak of tragedy and loss.
 Witness the pageantry of the queen and her court, and celebrate the birth of Virginia Dare.
 There is music, laughter, romance and dance, and Outer Banks locals and visitors have loved it for 79 years.
 Seeing the play is a quintessential Outer Banks activity.

 An Outer Banks tradition and cultural treasure, The Lost Colony educates, enriches and entertains — don’t leave the Outer Banks until you see it.

-The 2016 season runs from May 26 through August 20, Monday through Saturday nights at 7:30 p.m.
-Ticket Prices are $30 for adults, $28 for seniors (62 and older), $10 for children ages 12 and younger and free for kids 5 and younger.
+The 2017 season runs from May 26 through August 19, Monday through Saturday nights at 7:45 p.m.
+Ticket prices range from $20 to $35, depending on seating, and are half-price for children ages 12 and younger, free for kids 5 and younger, and senior, military and AAA discounts are available.
 Ask about the VIP package at $40 per person.
 Advance reservations are recommended.
-For tickets, call (252) 473-6000 or purchase online anytime at www.thelostcolony.org.
-Backstage tours are $10.
+For tickets call (252) 473-6000 or purchase online anytime.
+Backstage tours begin at 6:30 p.m. and cost $10.

-A trip to The Lost Colony also offers the perfect opportunity to enjoy a restaurant on Roanoke Island.
-Roanoke Island restaurants are less crowded than the beach restaurants on summer nights.
+A trip to The Lost Colony also offers the perfect opportunity to enjoy a restaurant on Roanoke Island, which are less crowded than the beach restaurants on summer nights.